EuroPython/website/data/pages-content/volunteers.md

 ### Set Up/Tear Down

   - Helping hands are needed to set up the stage before the conference starts (Monday morning)
+  - Putting up signange in hallways for various provisions (Bathroom, Quiet Room, Childcare etc)
   - Also on the last day (Friday afternoon for the main conference, Sunday for the sprints) to clear up the venue afterwards
-  - This job involves walking and carrying items
+  - This job involves walking and carrying items some of which maybe heavy.

-## Ad-hoc Activities
+## Runners and Ad-hoc Activities

-  - There are always some tasks which we simply cannot plan beforehand:
+  - There are always some tasks which we simply cannot plan beforehand.
+Based on what's needed in the moment, you can be expected to do one or more of the following (not an exhaustive list):
+    * Checking rooms to ensure they have all the resources they need
+    * Help out in Desk duties
     * moving chairs, tables, or poster walls,
     * arranging transfers between venue and airport, etc.